neuroimaginador/fcaR/README.md

 In this package, we have implemented a logic to manage implications.
-This so-called Simplification Logic allows us to simplify the extracted rules by removing redundancies,as well as computing the closure of a given fuzzy attribute set.
+This so-called Simplification Logic allows us to simplify the extracted rules by removing redundancies, as well as computing the closure of a given fuzzy attribute set.

 ``` r